nh-server/switch-guide/docs/user_guide/all/sd_preparation.md

 ### **Instructions:**
 1. Navigate to the accessible drive.
-2. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card.
+2. Copy *the contents of* the Atmosphère`.zip` file to the root of your microSD card.
-3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card.
+3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD card.
-4. Copy the `bootloader` folder from the `bootlogos.zip` file to the root of your SD card.
+4. Copy the `bootloader` folder from the `bootlogos.zip` file to the root of your microSD card.
     - If you're asked to merge the bootloader folders, do so.
-5. Copy `hekate_ipl.ini` to the `bootloader` folder on your SD card.
+5. Copy `hekate_ipl.ini` to the `bootloader` folder on your microSD card.
-6. Create a folder named `hosts` inside the `atmosphere` folder on your SD card, and put `emummc.txt` in it.
+6. Create a folder named `hosts` inside the `atmosphere` folder on your microSD card, and put `emummc.txt` in it.
-7. Copy `JKSV.nro`, `ftpd.nro`, `NX-Shell.nro` and `NxThemesInstaller.nro` to the `switch` folder on your SD card.
+7. Copy `JKSV.nro`, `ftpd.nro`, `NX-Shell.nro` and `NxThemesInstaller.nro` to the `switch` folder on your microSD card.
-8. If you were already using your microSD card as a storage device for your games and backed up the Nintendo folder before partitioning your SD card, please place it back on the root of your SD card.
+8. If you were already using your microSD card as a storage device for your games and backed up the Nintendo folder before partitioning your microSD card, please place it back on the root of your microSD card.
     - If you created an emuMMC on the previous page, don't forget to copy the Nintendo folder to `SD:/emuMMC/RAW1/`!

     !!! danger "About emummc.txt"
         Putting the `emummc.txt` file provided by this guide into `/atmosphere/hosts` will prevent your emuMMC (emuNAND) from connecting to Nintendo.
 Not doing this will likely result in a ban.

     !!! tip ""
-        Your SD card should look similar to the image below.
-The `Nintendo` folder will not be present if your switch has not already booted with the SD card inserted and the `emuMMC` folder will not be present if you're following the sysCFW path of the guide/you haven't created an emuMMC!
+        Your microSD card should look similar to the image below.
+The `Nintendo` folder will not be present if your Switch has not already booted with the microSD card inserted and the `emuMMC` folder will not be present if you're following the sysCFW path of the guide/you haven't created an emuMMC!
-        `payload.bin` will not be present if you're using an unpatched switch.
+        `payload.bin` will not be present if you're using an unpatched Switch.

         ![sdfilesimg](img/sdfiles3.png)

 [Continue to Making Essential Backups :material-arrow-right:](making_essential_backups.md){ .md-button .md-button--primary }